docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/debugging-in-the-toolkit.rst

 halted
 waiting

-The current engine is the one whose data and state is displayed in the Toolkit’s panes.
+The current engine is the one whose data and state is displayed in the Toolkit's panes.
 If an application has only one engine, its engine becomes current when you select the application as the target.
 If there is more than one engine available in the target application, you can select an engine in the list to make it current.